It’s a given among people who run both live casinos and online casinos: People love to play slot machines in 2022.

 In modern casinos, games of the same type in a row usually have the same payback percentage.

-SLOT TIP 7: SCOUT MACHINES OF THOSE THAT ARE PAYING BIG
+SLOT TIP 7: SCOUT SLOT MACHINES OF THOSE THAT ARE PAYING BIG

 Some players like to play games that have made big payouts, figuring they’re hot machines.
 Others avoid those games, figuring they’re due to go cold.